An axiomatic approach to default risk and model uncertainty in rating systems: Default Risk Measures: Definition and Examples

 Up to now, all examples for default risk measures have been of the form

-i.e., $\DR(X)$ only depends on the set where $X\in \Bb$ is larger than zero, completely independent of its values.\ Thinking of PDs from rating systems, this is a very desirable property, since it implies that the financial institution is only interested in the customers' ability to pay their dues.\ In Section \ref{sec.properties}, we derive sufficient and necessary conditions for default risk measures in order to satisfy \eqref{eq.repdrm}.\ The following two examples show that, however, not every default risk measure needs to allow for such a representation.

-\begin{example}[Warning signal] Consider two default risk measures $\rho_0$ and $\rho_c$ with $\rho_0 \leq \rho_c $, i.e., $\rho_0$ is less conservative then $\rho_c$.
+i.e., $\DR(X)$ only depends on the set where $X\in \Bb$ is larger than zero, completely independent of its values.\ Thinking of PDs from rating systems, this is a very desirable property, since it implies that the financial institution is only interested in the customers' ability to pay their dues.\ In Section \ref{sec.properties}, we derive sufficient and necessary conditions for default risk measures in order to satisfy \eqref{eq.repdrm}.\ The following two examples show that, however, not every default risk measure needs to allow for such a representation \JS{as it is also possible to define default risk measures that depend on specific values of $X$, for instance, using a warning signal that leads to a more conservative risk assessment.} \begin{example}[Warning signal] Consider two default risk measures $\rho_0$ and $\rho_c$ with $\rho_0 \leq \rho_c $, i.e., $\rho_0$ is less conservative then $\rho_c$.
 The idea is that $\rho_c$ acts as a warning signal if scenarios are possible where the loss exceeds a given maximum level.
 For $X\in \Bb$ and $\gamma>0$, we define

 Thus, for $\gamma>0$, we change from $ \DR_0$ to the more conservative default risk measure $\DR_c$ when the potential loss exceeds the level $\frac1\gamma$ under $\DR_c$.
 We observe that